 Over the years, we have given benefit concerts for many groups, including the Food Bank for Westchester, Student Assistance Services, Children’s Brain Tumor Foundation, Irvington Volunteer Ambulance Corps, Rotary Club of Briarcliff Manor, Emergency Ecumenical Food Pantry, Family Services of Westchester, Yonkers Arts Education, and others.

-The ensemble made its New York City debut at Lincoln Center’s Avery Fisher Hall in March, 2010, its national debut at the 2012 Association of Concert Bands National Convention, and will perform for the third time at Caramoor in July, 2016.
-The organization is an Ensemble-in-Residence at the historic Tarrytown Music Hall in Tarrytown, New York, and rehearses there on Monday evenings from September through May.
+The ensemble made its New York City debut at Lincoln Center’s Avery Fisher Hall in March, 2010, its national debut at the 2012 Association of Concert Bands National Convention, and will perform for the fourth time at Caramoor in July, 2017.
+The organization is an Ensemble-in-Residence at the historic Tarrytown Music Hall in Tarrytown, New York, and rehearses there on Monday evenings from September through June.